 While we are helping to support the membership drive for the City Foods Cooperative Marketplace, a community owned grocery store being developed to serve this community, we recognize the immediate need for fresh food can't be put on hold for 18 months.

 Therefore, we work to assist our partners at FoodShare with fresh produce distribution, and support the Seeds of Hope Farmers Market initiative.

 Employees who demonstrate excellence at work AND a commitment to community our community partners have a higher chance of being promoted.
 Employees going above and beyond in the community may also qualify for rewards or incentives usually awarded when reaching sales and or teamwork goals.

 Feeding the Economy

-We conservatively estimate our restaurant group will contribute over $2 million annually to our local economy.
+We conservatively estimate our restaurant group will contribute over $1 million to our local economy by 2020.

 With every decision we make, we ask ourselves have we done everything we can to put money back into the local economy?

 Many small farmers live at or below the poverty line.
 They struggle to grow their business and face marketing and distribution challenges.
 We've connected with some of the area's most talented and vulnerable growers and committed to annual produce purchases from these small, minority-owned farms throughout the Midlands.